hcllaw/VBAgg/README.md

 ```
 would run the VBAgg algorithm and save results to ```/folder/to/save/to```, while using the default options.
 Experimental code for various models is found in ```/experiment``` and can be ran directly.

-Just a disclaimer that the code is not completely optimised, and some parts can be a little more clean.
-I will update it more in the recent future.
+Just a disclaimer that the code is not completely optimised, and many parts is not very clean.
+I will update it more in the recent future, and include jupyter notebooks.